Denis Malgin

-Denis Malgin (born 18 January 1997) is a Swiss professional ice hockey centre for the ZSC Lions of the National League (NL).
-Malgin was selected by the Florida Panthers in the fourth round, 102nd overall, of the 2015 NHL Entry Draft.
+Denis Malgin (born 18 January 1997) is a Swiss professional ice hockey player who is a centre for the ZSC Lions of the National League (NL).
+Malgin was selected by the Florida Panthers in the fourth round, 102nd overall, of the 2015 NHL entry draft.

 Playing career

 Malgin made his National League A debut playing with ZSC Lions during the 2014–15 season.
-He was selected in the fourth round (102nd overall) in the 2015 NHL Entry Draft by the Florida Panthers.
+He was selected in the fourth round (102nd overall) in the 2015 NHL entry draft by the Florida Panthers.

 On 25 July 2016, Malgin signed a three-year, entry-level contract with the Panthers.

 Malgin made the Panthers' opening night roster for the 2016–17 season.
 He made his NHL debut on 13 October against the New Jersey Devils.
 His first career point, an assist, came in his second NHL game, against the Detroit Red Wings on 15 October.
 He scored his first NHL goal on 2 November against Tuukka Rask of the Boston Bruins.
 Malgin finished the season with ten points in 47 games.
 He also skated in 15 games for the Panthers' American Hockey League (AHL) affiliate, the Springfield Thunderbirds.

 Malgin spent the entirety of the 2018–19 season with the Panthers, recording 16 points in 50 games.
 On 26 August 2019, the Panthers re-signed Malgin to a one-year contract extension.

 During the 2019–20 season, Malgin registered 12 points in 36 games with the Panthers before he was traded to the Toronto Maple Leafs in exchange for forward Mason Marchment on 19 February 2020.

-On 2 October 2020, Toronto re-signed Malgin to a one-year contract extension worth $700,000.
+On 2 October 2020, Toronto re-signed Malgin to a one-year contract extension worth $ 700 000.
 He began the 2020–21 NL season with Lausanne HC on loan from the Leafs while the start of the North American was delayed due to the ongoing pandemic.
 Malgin was placed on waivers by the Leafs on 5 January 2021 in order to continue with Lausanne for the remainder of the season.
 On 2 May, Malgin was re-assigned to the Toronto Marlies of the AHL.